elixirevo/popcateum2/docs/postmortems/2021-08-22-split-postmortem.md

 ###  2021-08-17 RETURNDATA corruption via datacopy

 On 2021-08-17, Guido Vranken submitted a report to bounty@ethereum.org.
-This coincided with a geth-meetup in Berlin, so the geth team could fairly quickly analyse the issue.
+This coincided with a gpop-meetup in Berlin, so the gpop team could fairly quickly analyse the issue.

 He submitted a proof of concept which called the `dataCopy` precompile, where the input slice and output slice were overlapping but shifted.
 Doing a `copy` where the `src` and `dest` overlaps is not a problem in itself, however, the `returnData`slice was _also_ using the same memory as a backing-array.

 #### Technical details

-During CALL-variants, `geth` does not copy the input.
+During CALL-variants, `gpop` does not copy the input.
 This was changed at one point, to avoid a DoS attack reported by Hubert Ritzdorf, to avoid copying data a lot on repeated `CALL`s -- essentially combating a DoS via `malloc`.
 Further, the datacopy precompile also does not copy the data, but just returns the same slice.
 This is fine so far.

 After the execution of `dataCopy`, we copy the `ret` into the designated memory area, and this is what causes a problem.
 Because we're copying a slice of memory over a slice of memory, and this operation modifies (shifts) the data in the source -- the `ret`.
 So this means we wind up with corrupted returndata.